How Much Should a Luxury Brand Spend on Digital Marketing? Benchmarks and Budgets for 2026

 Mistake 4: Not Accounting for Seasonal Variation

 Luxury spending is seasonal.
-Luxury jewelry spikes before holidays and Valentine's Day.
+Luxury jewellery spikes before holidays and Valentine’s Day.
 Luxury travel peaks before summer.
 Luxury fashion peaks before fashion weeks.
 But many brands divide their annual budget into equal monthly allocations.

 Instead, allocate budget based on your seasonal pattern.
 If 35% of your revenue comes in Q4, allocate 40–45% of your digital budget to Q4.
 This allows you to bid aggressively during peak demand and preserve budget for off-season brand building.